Infin8L00p/terraform-catalog-factory/docs/quickstart.md

    - **CloudFormation StackSets** trusted access enabled and this account is a **delegated admin**.
    - You know your target **OU IDs**.
    - A GitHub org/repo containing your CloudFormation templates.
+   - The dedicated service catalog account has an authorised codeconnection for the GitHub repo

 2. **Configure**
    - In `terraform.tfvars`, set: